vllm-project/vllm-spyre/docs/getting_started/installation.md

 Since the full `torch_sendnn` stack is only available pre-installed in a base environment, we need to add the `--system-site-packages` to the new virtual environment to fully support the Spyre hardware.
-Pulling in the system site packages is not required for GPU-only installations.
+Pulling in the system site packages is not required for CPU-only installations.

 ## Install vLLM with the vLLM-Spyre Plugin